cghiaus/ELECTRE_Tri/docs/reference/electre_tri.md

 ELECTRE Tri-B module

-In ELECTRE Tri-B each category is characterized by two reference profiles corresponding to the limits of this category.
-In contrast, in ELECTRE Tri-C each category is characterized by one reference profile only, being representative of the category [Corente et al; 2016].
+In ELECTRE Tri-B, each category is characterized by two reference profiles corresponding to the limits of this category.
+In contrast, in ELECTRE Tri-C each category is characterized by one reference profile only, being representative of the category ([Corente et al. 2016](https://doi.org/10.1016/j.ejor.2015.12.053)).

-The functions in `electre_tri.py` (in folder `src`) are organized following, approximately, the workflow.
+The functions of module `electre_tri.py` (in folder `src`) are organized following, approximately, the workflow.

 ---